About ~ nOnzAk'@bE

 The Yuchi Language Project (YLP) is a non-profit organization designed as a living language habitat to produce a new generation of Yuchi speakers.

 The Yuchi House in Sapulpa, Oklahoma has become a home for the language where Yuchi people ages 3 months to 80+ years come together to live in the language and embrace yUdjEhalA, the Yuchi way.
-Our community-based program started in 1996 and has created 16 second-language speakers who are competent to teach the language.
+Our community-based program started in the mid-90s and continually empowers young people through the deep cultural understandings found only in the Yuchi language.

 Yuchi Language Project (YLP) serves the entire Yuchi community through language classes for all ages, culture camps, master-apprentice sessions, curriculum development, and by providing a wide range of opportunities for youth that promote health and wellness.